 Data warehousing (DW) and business intelligence (BI) are increasingly becoming relevant technologies for the health care industry.
-Specifically, they have been pegged as the best method to address the quality reporting requirements
+Specifically, they have been pegged as the best method to address the quality reporting requirements spelled out in the meaningful use criteria.
+However, BI is a potent tool for health care organizations in general.
+It can support other types of regulatory reporting, as well as a plethora of other analytic uses.

 This article will explore why meaningful use and BI reporting are a perfect collaboration.
 We will discover how BI programs can help health care providers address the proactive tracking of measures for process improvement to not only meet but exceed goals.
 Next, we will determine when it's necessary to integrate data from disparate source systems, specifically multiple electronic health record (EHR) systems, while applying the complex business rule logic.
 Finally, this article will briefly address how to drive the outcomes for subsequent measurement years.